 To know is to have a grasp of the truth warranted by a rational consideration of a preponderance of evidence.
 That definition packs lots of meaning and unpacking it leads to lots of uncertainty.
-The first layer requires us to see the necessary rationalism in any claim to knowledge, consisting as it does in comparing a specific element of experience against a categorical definition.
-To say “I know” is to imply “by my reasoning” because no matter what you think knowledge to be, this claim must meet that definition, so the process of classification cannot be other than rational.
-To consider warrant is a second rational act, for no matter what kind of justification you admire, your claim to knowledge must meet it, and that is a judgment of quality that must appeal to the mind.
-The same limitation applies to whatever you consider a “preponderance” of whatever you think to be “evidence.”
+The first layer requires us to see the necessary rationalism in any claim to knowledge, consisting as it does in comparing a unique element of experience against a categorical definition (“The Tyranny of Rationality”).
+To even begin that effort, we must isolate some nugget of experience from the ordinary flow of life as an act of analysis in itself.
+That only begins the inspection.
+Then to say “I know” it is to imply “by my reasoning” because no matter what we think knowledge to be, this claim for the element we’re examining must meet that definition, so the process of classification, of including or excluding a truth claim as knowledge, cannot be other than rational.
+To consider warranting that claim is yet another rational act, for no matter what kind of justification we admire, our claim to knowledge must meet it, and that is a judgment of quality that must appeal to the mind (see “What Counts as Justification?“).
+Another judgment is required to consider what qualifies as a “preponderance” of whatever we think to be “evidence.”
 With all that reasoning, we should find it unsurprising that we disagree about what we know since reasoning is a pit of error, but one thing we cannot dispute is that only reasoning can pull us out of that pit and into knowledge.
-Lots of thinkers have thrown us a rescue line to help us out.
+Lots of thinkers have thrown us lines to pull us out.

-How different this entire approach seems from that dictated by my beliefs!
+So what happens when premature closure of categorical ends is biased by the desire inherent in belief?
 We are often told that people will believe what they want to believe, and this throwaway comment is quite literally true.
 We are attached to our beliefs.
 We prefer them to beliefs professed by others.
 We don’t judge our beliefs to be true; we desire them to be true.
 A perfect example of the difference in the two terms is our reaction to our own mortality.
 We know we will die, but most of us refuse to believe that we will because we have no desire to die.

 Ordinary language gives us clues about the nature of belief.
 For instance, we use the phrase “believe that” to indicate a single act of commitment to the truth of a proposition we yearn towards.
 What do we mean then when we say “believe in” magic or love at first sight?
 Certainly, that same mixture of truth and goodness applies.
 We believe in what we yearn to be true.
 But “belief in” implies a broader scope of commitment.
 To believe in Santa Clause is to also believe that he lives at the North Pole, gives gifts to good children on Christmas, and has a reindeer named Rudolph.
 “Belief in” subsumes a whole range of truth and goodness claims into one package, tying them together by strands of various cords of desire and logical consistency, only adding to the murky quality of the claim’s warrant.
 This only becomes apparent when we string together incompatible sets of beliefs that strike us as discordant or even ridiculous.
 Why is it odd to say, “I believe in salvation by grace alone and alien abduction”?
 This gets even stranger when beliefs are thoughtlessly mingled with judgments appealing to public warrant.
 To say, “I believe in romantic love and the scientific method” should remind us that the things we believe and the things we know are separate categories of experience.
 But that does not seem to be the common view.
 In 1951, Edward R. Murrow began a radio program called “This I Believe.”
 It recorded celebrities giving heartfelt testimonials to long lists of life lessons that invariably began with statements of belief, nearly always mingled with commonplace truisms and quirky stabs at originality.
 The program was recently revived for public radio, but it seems the decades that have intervened have improved the sound quality of the transmission far more than the thought quality of the speakers.